 The mouth of river Bregenzer Ach includes large sand banks that can be attractive as a roost for gulls, cormorants and odd surprises.
 Drive up to Landesfischereizentrum and park along the access road.
 Continue a few more meters along the road, past the building and turn right on one of the paths, leading to the lookout point.

-Between the towns of Fußach and Höchst, large meadows stretch along the levee.
+North-west of Fußach, large meadows stretch along the levee.
 Parts of this area can be seen when visiting other spots (like Glashaus or Fußacher Bucht) but it can be well worth to separately explore these meadowlands.

 Drive to Glashaus, a restaurant at the lake's shoreline.
 The view out to the lake can be very rewarding for birdwatchers.
 A small island usually hosts roosting waterbirds.
 When the water levels are low, the island is no longer an island, but large mudflats appear that attract waders.
 In winter, this is one of the best places to see Whooper and the much rarer Bewick's Swans, as well as other waterbirds (usually distant).
 From the restaurant, it's possible to continue to the east along Fußacher Bucht (on foot or by bike).
 First past the campsite, then on the levee.
 Eventually you reach the hide of Fußacher Bucht and the pumping station described in (3).